David Herman

 David Herman (born February 20, 1967) is an American actor and comedian.
 He was an original cast member on MADtv from 1995 to 1997 and played Michael Bolton in Office Space.

-He has done voice-over work in hundreds of episodes of Bob's Burgers, Brickleberry, Futurama, King of the Hill, OK K.O.!
-Let's Be Heroes, Disenchantment, and Father of the Pride.
+He has done voice-over work in hundreds of episodes of King of the Hill, Futurama, American Dad!, Bob's Burgers, Brickleberry, Invader Zim, OK K.O.!
+Let's Be Heroes, Disenchantment, The Great North, and Paradise PD.

 Early life

 Herman was born in New York City and raised in Washington Heights, Manhattan.
 He graduated from the Fiorello H. LaGuardia High School of Music & Art and Performing Arts in 1985, then attended the acting program at SUNY Purchase.